adoptium/adoptium.net-redesign/README.md

 ## Configuring the build

-`gatsby-config.js` is effectively your build script and `gatsby-node.js` is where the Asciidoc rendering takes place.
+`gatsby-config.ts` is effectively your build script and `gatsby-node.ts` is where the Asciidoc rendering takes place.

 ## How to contribute